Meaning

 Information → Meaning → Response → Action

 Meaning is the step where information becomes decisive.
-Without shared meaning, the same facts produce incompatible actions.
+Without shared meaning, the same facts can lead to incompatible actions.

 One sentence to remember